InovaFiscaliza/RF.Fusion/src/mariadb/scripts/DB_INTERCONNECTIONS.md

 - `BPDATA` stores queue and operational state
 - `RFDATA` stores measurement catalog data and repository file metadata
 - `webfusion` reads both worlds and reconciles them when needed
+- `RFFUSION_SUMMARY` can materialize that reconciliation into stable read models

 This is why some integrations, especially station-to-host correlation, still depend on naming heuristics rather than explicit relational keys.